phongduong/my-portfolio/data/posts/create-and-execute-a-task-in-gulpjs.md

 ---
 title: Create and execute a task in Gulpjs
-description: Task is the main concept of Gulpjs.
-Everything you do in Gulpjs is creating and executing them
 date: 2020-09-18T07:32:30.940Z
 tag: gulpjs
 ---

 A task is an asynchronous JS function.
 It has 2 types: public tasks and private tasks.

 Public tasks: tasks that you export from gulpfile and run in gulp command